chrysle/gutenberg/README.rst

 Tests are run using the `nose2 <https://docs.nose2.io/en/latest/index.html>`_ framework.

-Run all the tests using the following command:
+Start off all the tests using the following command:

 .. sourcecode :: sh

     nose2 --verbose

 You can also run single tests.
-This example runs the tests in the :code:`TestLoadMetadata` class in :doc:`tests/test_acquire.py`:
+This example runs the tests in the :code:`TestLoadMetadata` class in :download:`test_acquire.py </tests/test_acquire.py>`:

 .. sourcecode :: sh